2014–15 Major Arena Soccer League season

 The 2014–15 Major Arena Soccer League season was the seventh season for the league and the first since six teams from the former Major Indoor Soccer League defected to what was formerly called the Professional Arena Soccer League.
 The regular season started on October 25, 2014, and ended on March 1, 2015.
 Each team played a 20-game schedule.
-Also it was the 37th season of professional Division 1 indoor soccer in the USA and the first season for the MASL as the top league.
+Also it was the 37th season of professional Division 1 indoor soccer in the US and the first season for the MASL as the top league.